fetpype/fetpype/docs/segmentation.md

 | BOUNTI[@uus2023bounti]        | <https://github.com/gift-surg/NiftyMIC>  | <https://hub.docker.com/r/renbem/niftymic> |
 | dHCP[@makropoulos2018developing]  |<https://github.com/SVRTK/SVRTK> | <https://hub.docker.com/r/fetalsvrtk/svrtk> |

+**⚠️ Disclaimer:** The dHCP pipeline is only available in the dev branch as of now.

 The version of the algorithm used in fetpype is the one available on the Docker Hub, which have some changes to the original code.
 The repository is available at <https://github.com/fetpype/dhcp-structural-pipeline>.

 ## Config structure